devloperrobin/QuantumComputing/README.md

 Learning about quantum computing by following the Pluralsight course "Quantum Computing: Getting Started with Q#"

-ProjectDriver is the project that runs the quantum projects.
-This needs to be a separate project in .NET 6.
+ProjectDriver is a .NET 7 project that runs the quantum projects.
 All quantum projects are Q# class libraries.

 There is also an option to make runnable Q# projects without .NET driver project, but for now I tried this way first.